Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Applications

 For contrast, the maximum eigenvalue bound~\eqref{eqn:maxeig-bvh} of Brailovskaya \& van Handel~\cite[Thm.~3.8]{BvH24:Universality-Sharp} produces estimates of the form

-\Cref{thm:rdm-graph-2nd} improves uniformly on their bound while extending the range of legal parameters.
-The paper~\cite{CGV+25:New-Approach} contains stronger bounds in the regime $d \ll n^{1/6}$, but this approach requires more detailed combinatorial information about the random permutation model.
+Theorem~\ref{thm:rdm-graph-2nd} improves uniformly on their bound while extending the range of legal parameters.
+The paper~\cite{CGV+26:New-Approach} contains stronger bounds in the regime $d \ll n^{1/6}$, but that approach requires more detailed combinatorial information about the random permutation model.